 - Student and at least one parent must attend the interview.

 - Verification of interview time will be emailed on Monday (01/29/2018) prior to the day of the interviews.

 Yes, however this process is separate from the admissions process.
 An application must be sent to an outside agency no later than Jan 30 in order to apply.
 Awards are distributed in March, based on need.
 Awards range from 5% to 50% annually and are re-evaluated each year.

 Do you offer Scholarships?

-Yes, beginning this year, we are enhancing the number of merit awards from the top five scorers to the top ten.
-We are also increasing the amount of the awards.
-These are renewable each year a student maintains a 3.5 GPA and enrolls in honors/AP coursework at St. Francis high School.
-These awards are entirely based on merit; there is no need component.
-They are only available to students who take the examination on our campus.
+Yes, we offer merit awards to the top 10 scorers on the HSPT.
+These awards are renewable each year a student maintains a 3.5 GPA and enrolls in honors/AP coursework at St. Francis high School.
+These awards are entirely based on merit; there is no financial need component.
+The awards are only available to students who take the examination on our campus.
 Here is a summary of the awards:

 · Top Scorer will receive a 75% scholarship